With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Kentucky River Community Care Inc is a mental health treatment center in Perry County, KY, located at 310 Roy Campbell Drive, 41701 zip code area.
-Kentucky River Community Care Inc provides outpatient treatment and telemedicine/telehealth.
-Kentucky River Community Care Inc offers behavior modification, group therapy and trauma therapy to adults, young adults and children / adolescents.
-Kentucky River Community Care Inc also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services at Kentucky River Community Care Inc consist of intensive case management, family psychoeducation and chronic disease/illness management.
+Kentucky River Community Care Inc provides telemedicine/telehealth and outpatient treatment.
+Kentucky River Community Care Inc offers cognitive behavioral therapy, trauma therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
+Kentucky River Community Care Inc also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services at Kentucky River Community Care Inc consist of illness management and recovery, case management and supported housing.

 Learn MoreBuckhorn Children And Family Services Buckhorn Childrens Center is a mental health clinic in Perry County, Kentucky, located at 116 Buckhorn Lane, 41721 zip code.
 Buckhorn Children And Family Services Buckhorn Childrens Center offers residential treatment and telemedicine/telehealth.
-Buckhorn Children And Family Services Buckhorn Childrens Center provides individual psychotherapy, psychotropic medication and activity therapy to children / adolescents.
-Buckhorn Children And Family Services Buckhorn Childrens Center also supports people with trauma and people with PTSD.
-Some other services provided by Buckhorn Children And Family Services Buckhorn Childrens Center include diet and exercise counseling, assertive community treatment and suicide prevention services.
+Buckhorn Children And Family Services Buckhorn Childrens Center provides individual psychotherapy, psychotropic medication and couples/family therapy to children / adolescents.
+Buckhorn Children And Family Services Buckhorn Childrens Center also supports people with PTSD and people with trauma.
+Some other services provided by Buckhorn Children And Family Services Buckhorn Childrens Center include assertive community treatment, family psychoeducation and case management.

-Learn MoreKentucky River Community Care Inc Project Addvance is a mental health clinic in Perry County, KY, located at 91 Little Grapevine Creek Road, 41701.
-Kentucky River Community Care Inc Project Addvance provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Kentucky River Community Care Inc Project Addvance offers couples/family therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Kentucky River Community Care Inc Project Addvance also supports people with PTSD, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Kentucky River Community Care Inc Project Addvance include integrated primary care services, court-ordered outpatient treatment and family psychoeducation.
+Learn MoreKentucky River Community Care Inc Project Addvance is one of mental health facilities in Perry County, Kentucky, located at 91 Little Grapevine Creek Road, 41701 zip code.
+Kentucky River Community Care Inc Project Addvance provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Kentucky River Community Care Inc Project Addvance provides integrated dual diagnosis disorder treatment, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Kentucky River Community Care Inc Project Addvance also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided at Kentucky River Community Care Inc Project Addvance include family psychoeducation, integrated primary care services and supported employment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.